Working with the God Hermes For Success, Opportunities and Luck

 Ritual to Honour the God Hermes

-The following is an example ritual to honour Hermes.
+The following is an example ritual to begin to work with Hermes.
 You can adapt this ritual to your own beliefs and practices as you wish.
 If you do not have all the necessary items simply use what you have.
 Bear in mind that this is a modern interpretation and not an authentic ancient Greek ritual.

 What you need